Jvanl2000/AP-Computer-Science-A/Section 1.2/Notes.md

 System.out.println(2 + 3 + "bc");
 5bc
 ```
-- Java sees the two integers before the string so it simplifys the mathmatical expression before converting it to a string
+- Java sees the two integers before the string, so it simplifies the mathematical expression before converting it to a string
 ### C
 ```
 System.out.println((2+3) + "bc");
 5bc
 ```
-- Same reason as previous
+- Same reason as the previous
 ### D
 ```
 System.out.println("bc" + (2+3));
 bc5
 ```
-- Java sees the parenthesis before the string so it compleats the math before converting to a string
+- Java sees the parentheses before the string, so it completes the math before converting to a string
 ### E
 ```
 System.out.println("bc" + 2 + 3);
 bc23
 ```
-- Java sees the string first so it converts the rest into strings
+- Java sees the string first, so it converts the rest into strings

 ## 1.2.8 — Square Root of a Number
 ### Program 1.2.3